ulfschneider/ulfschneider.github.io/README.md

-My personal blog, to be found at [ulf.codes](http://ulf.codes).
+My personal site, to be found at [ulf.codes](http://ulf.codes).
 Built and maintained by using Jekyll for site generation.
 Hosted on GitHub Pages.

 The following directories and their contents are Copyright Ulf Schneider.
 You may not reuse anything therein without my permission: